How to Start a Nonprofit in Ohio: A Beginner’s Step-by-Step Guide

 Sales Tax Benefits:

-- File Form STEC-B (Sales and Use Tax Blanket Exemption Certificate)
+- File Form STEC-B (Sales and Use Tax Blanket Exemption Certificate), as noted by 501c3.org on forming and maintaining a nonprofit in Ohio

-- Exempts purchases of goods and services for charitable purposes, as explained in the Ohio Department of Taxation’s FAQs on sales and use tax
+- Exempts purchases of goods and services for charitable purposes, according to the Ohio Department of Taxation FAQs

 - Applies specifically to: